 A nation dug into the southern islands of Liat.
-In the 2nd Cycle it used to control all of Pescaliat under a series of tiefling archmages in Old Myltev, but a great calamity known as the destroyed the kingdom and led to centuries of chaos.
+In the 2nd Cycle it used to control all of Pescaliat under a series of tiefling archmages during the reign of Old Myltev, but a great calamity known as the Ostry Apocalypse destroyed the kingdom and led to decades of chaos.
 Ambitious pirates warlords like Cpt.
-Gordiefsky and Tarkov sought to unify the island kingdoms under a single banner, but it wasn't until the coronation of King Nikolaj Baratov that Myltev started acting like a modern kingdom once more.
+Gordiefsky and Tarkov sought to unify the island kingdoms under a single banner, but it wasn't until the coronation of King Nikolaj Baratov that Myltev started acting like a modern kingdom.

 - Myltev's largest islands hold vast deposits of iron and precious metals

-- The waters around Myltev serve as a vital trading network for ships traveling from Pescat to Liat
+- The waters around Myltev serve as a vital trading network for ships traveling between Pescat to Liat

 - Centuries of piracy means that there are buried treasures and relics all over Myltev